Otumian-empire/otumian-blogging-articles/js-backend-articles/javascript_part_4/note.md

 ```

-Be creative and create a nested and nested `if` and `else` statements.
+Be creative and create a nested a nested `if` and `else` statements.
 Frankly, I am not a fun of nesting the `if` and `else` statements.
 So I find another way to do it.
 We will discuss short circuiting in the future.

 ## Ternary operator